North Fork Reservoir

 • Integrity of the principal spill-way

-North fork diagramBeginning in 2012, the department began to look at different types of spillway designs and improvements to meet current regulations.
+North Fork DiagramBeginning in 2012, the department began to look at different types of spillway designs and improvements to meet current regulations.
 Schnabel Engineering had been inspecting the dams for the department and had overseen small improvements.
 Due to this knowledge and their area of expertise, Schnabel was chosen to provide options and then engineering services (design, pre-qualifying construction companies, bid-ding, resident engineering services and construction over-sight) for the project.
 In 2014 the Tennessee Valley Authority (TVA) began updating the rain data to provide more accurate PMP values to that region.
 Schnabel requested that the French Broad River Basin be included in the study, which proved to be a valuable asset to the design team.
 Once the data was available, the City of Asheville used the information to request an updated PMP amount from NC Dam Safety.
 The PMP volume went from 34 inches to 28.4 inches for a 24-hour period thus reducing the total volume of water the spillways would need to pass, limit the environmental impact, and reduce construction costs.
 A labyrinth design was chosen, with the final design being the first Fusegate spillway in North Carolina.
 This design reduced the spillway width by 100 feet; reducing excavation, construction time and costs.

 Aspects of the project: